What is it?

-There are a large number of these types of databases.
+There are a large number of these types of databases, mostly based in the US.
 Commercial sources include data from private insurers whereas Medicare and Medicaid are examples of sources of non-commercial claims data.
-The US Food and Drug Administration’s (FDA’s) Sentinel Initiative is an example of claims data being used for safety surveillance.
+The US Food and Drug Administration’s Sentinel Initiative is an example of claims data being used for safety.

 Why is it useful?

-- Estimating clinical and economic factors: claims data can be used to estimate a number of clinical and economic aspects of healthcare, such as exposure to treatment, treatment patterns and medication adherence, treatment switches, medicines use, cost of care and the economic burden of diseases, and proxies for effectiveness and relative effectiveness of medical technologies.
+- Estimating clinical and economic factors: claims data can be used to estimate rates and other values for a range of clinical and economic aspects of healthcare, such as exposure to treatment, treatment patterns and medication adherence, treatment switches, medicines use, cost of care and the economic burden of diseases.
+Some of these can be used as proxies for effectiveness and relative effectiveness of medical technologies.

-- Analysis and prediction: analysis of this data can also be used to identify chronic conditions, predict disease prevalence and incidence, assess gaps on quality of care and enable comparison of health outcomes with guidelines and other standard performance measures.
+- Analysis and prediction: analysis of claims data can also be used to identify chronic conditions, predict disease prevalence and incidence, assess gaps in quality of care and enable comparison of health outcomes with guidelines and other standard performance measures.

 What are its limitations?

 Health insurance and pharmacy records are largely maintained for administrative purposes and not for research.
-In addition to the shared limitations with electronic health records (see also the summary on healthcare databases here), additional limitations of claims data include:
+In addition to the limitations shared with those for electronic health records (see Healthcare Databases with a Focus on Electronic Health Records), further limitations of claims data include:

 - Limited interpretability and generalisability: results may have limited generalisability outside of the specific context of their collection and there may be difficulties in linking data from different sources.